Update on January 21, 2021: Hybrid scenario with Cloud Connector

 If users drop the replication and want to reactivate it, they need to truncate or recreate the replica table.
 Please find the further details in the below links.

-SAP HANA Cloud Administration Guide: Configure Remote Table Replication with the SDA HANA Adapter
+SAP HANA Cloud Data Access Guide: Configure Remote Table Replication with the SDA HANA Adapter

-SAP HANA Cloud Administration Guide: System Views for Monitoring Remote Table Replication
+SAP HANA Cloud Data Access Guide: System Views for Monitoring Remote Table Replication

 As mentioned, this new remote table replication feature supports auto reactivation for failures.
 During the reactivation, it synchronizes each pair of source and target table first then changes their replication status to ENABLED.
 Users can also manually do global reactivation with the following statement.